Russia's financial crisis may bury Putin's Eurasian dream

-MINSK/ALMATY/TBILISI Growing damage from Russia's financial crisis on neighbouring former Soviet states could bury President Vladimir Putin's dream of creating an economic union to rival the United States and European Union.
+MINSK/ALMATY/TBILISI Growing damage from Russia's financial crisis on neighboring former Soviet states could bury President Vladimir Putin's dream of creating an economic union to rival the United States and European Union.

 From Belarus on the European Union's fringe to Kazakhstan on the border with China, some of those once firmly in Moscow's grip are now questioning whether Russia has what it takes to lead.